dfaerch/ip-shuffler/README.md

 This example highlights 2 points:

-1. Mixing if regular IPs with CIDR notation is perfectly valid.
+1. Mixing of regular IPs with CIDR notation is perfectly valid.
 2. There are 2 CIDR ranges that are actually overlapping on the list.
 These will automagically be merged, thus removing duplicate IPs.